Triglyceride: Common fat names

 Fats are often named after their source, e.g., olive oil, cod liver oil, shea butter, tail fat.
 Some have traditional names of their own, e.g., butter, lard, ghee, and margarine.
-The composition of these natural fats are somewhat variable.
+The composition of these natural fats is somewhat variable.
 The oleic acid component in olive oil can vary from 64% to 86%.

 Chemical fatty acid names

 Triglycerides are then commonly named as esters of those acids, as in glyceryl 1,2-dioleate 3-palmitate, the name for a brood pheromone of the honey bee.
 Where the fatty acid residues in a triglyceride are all the same, names like olein (for glyceryl trioleate) and palmitin (for glyceryl tripalmitate) are common.

 IUPAC

 In the International Union of Pure and Applied Chemistry's (IUPAC's) general chemical nomenclature for organic compounds, any organic structure can be named by starting from its corresponding hydrocarbon and then specifying differences so as to describe its structure completely.
 For fatty acids, for example, the position and orientation of carbon-carbon double bonds is specified counting from the carboxyl functional group.
 Thus, oleic acid is formally named (9Z)-octadec-9-enoic acid, which describes that the compound has: